secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/brand/content-style-guide.md

 >
 > ✅ On November 16, 2023, we released GitLab 16.6.
 >
-> ✅ We released Gitlab 16.6 in November 2023.
+> ✅ We released GitLab 16.6 in November 2023.

 For internal content, use ISO format (_2023-11-16_).
 In content geared toward a specific region, use the format preferred in that region.